Mediation Tips - Briefs & Details

 - Table of contents;

-- Exhibits with a piece of stiff paper or plastic at the end to protect the final pages;
+- Exhibits with separating tabs and a piece of stiff paper or plastic at the end to protect the final pages;

 - Insert a copy of brief’s caption page into the pocket on the front of the binder.